-Strategy 8.4 Work with NCDOT, property owners, and developers to establish a southwest connector road between US 158 West and NC 801 South through the Hillsdale future land use classification area.
+Strategy 8.4 Work with NCDOT, property owners, and developers to establish a southwest connector road between US 158 West and NC 801 South through the Mixed Use future land use classification area southwest of that intersection.

 Strategy 8.5 As needed, the Town should independently engage or require property owners or developers to hire transportation experts to analyze traffic impacts, bicycle and pedestrian connectivity, and related transportation matters when evaluating development proposals and rezoning requests.